mmolinar/til/firsts_steps.md

 Use `binding.pry` in the line of code of your program you want to debug. exit pour sortir du Pry.

+Use `gem dotenv` to keep your API keys off Github.

+Store all your keys in a .env folder and add the .env folder in your .gitignore so it won't be pushed and the keys stay private.

 Then create a database and migrate said database.
 `rails db:create`
 `rails db:migrate`